-The covering is a vital part of your mattress, not least because it is the part you see!
-It is also the part of the mattress you make physical contact with, and as such it is important the appropriate materials are used to make sure you benefit from all the previous components we have mentioned.
+The ticking is a vital part of your mattress, not least because it is the part you see!
+It is also the part of the mattress you make physical contact with, and as such it is important the appropriate materials are used to make sure you benefit from all the previous components

-Like the coverings, the borders on the side of your mattress are an aesthetic component as well as an ergonomic one.
+Like the coverings, the border on the side of your mattress is an aesthetic component as well as an ergonomic one.
 As such, we take great time to carefully select the correct fabric that will not only support the walls of the mattress, but also look elegant at the same time.

 The Tape Edging